ianwagner/campfire/README.md

 ## Ad Recipe Setup

 The [Ad Recipe Setup](docs/ad-recipe-setup.md) tab lets administrators define the form shown to users when creating a recipe.
 Inputs can include free-text fields and predefined components.
 Submitted options are matched together to produce the final ad recipe.
 The result is added to a table with columns for component values, copy, and the recipe number (table columns: component values, copy, recipe number).

+When using an asset CSV, the generator keeps track of how often each asset is selected so usage is evenly distributed.
+A `context` column may also be mapped.
+If provided, the value replaces `{{csv.context}}` in the GPT prompt to help tailor the copy.